Understanding Tenant Eviction in Belgium (2025)

 4. Execution of Eviction

 Once the judgment is rendered, the bailiff is responsible for serving the order to the tenant.
 If the tenant does not vacate the premises within the allotted time, the bailiff can proceed with forced eviction.
-The costs of this procedure typically range from 200 to 400 euros and are generally borne by the tenant.
+The costs of this procedure typically range from €250 to €500 and are generally borne by the tenant.
 However, landlords are encouraged to be flexible and consider other solutions to avoid forced eviction.

 In summary, evicting a tenant in Belgium is a complex legal process requiring careful attention to timelines and procedures.
 Landlords must ensure compliance with each step to guarantee that the eviction is legitimate and fair.